brlebtag/My-Commonplace-Book/Troubleshooting.md

 f) How much did it diversed from the expectations?
 Just a little? too much?
 Is there some possibilities to explain this differences (do not always attribute to measurement or external factors, althoguh that will happen sometimes)

-g) Are you taking excluding from consideration the baseline/noise of the data?
+g) Are you excluding from the consideration the baseline/noise of the data?

 **7. If hypothesis is proved and the problem is solved, you're done, otherwise, repeat step 1 based on observations from your tests**